flet-dev/python-ci-example/README.md

-# python-ci-example
- A sample CI pipeline for Flet app in Python
+# A sample CI pipeline for Flet app in Python